fizu-3/OpenSectors/README.md

 # Configuration

 The configuration of the sectors themselves is simple and clear.
-Just set the location of each sector and provide the redia distribution data in config
+Just set the location of each sector and provide the redis distribution data in config

 **Sectors configuration**